 The UFWD is the propaganda arm that manages the CCP’s public face domestically and internationally.
 Under their authority is the State Administration of Religious Affairs, which has the sole authority to sanction acceptable religious practices in China.
-Sanctioned religions in China are ordained through five organizations: the Buddhist Association of China, Chinese Taoist Association, Islamic Association of China, the Three-Self Patriotic Christian Movement, and the Chinese Patriotic Catholic Association.
-By these organization, China attempts to demonstrate its respect for religious liberty, however to its contrary, China currently operates one of the most sophisticated forms of religious surveillance, manipulation, and persecution.
-Through these approved religious groups, China enforces a ‘Sinicized’ version of faith that puts the national interests of the Chinese state at the heart of all believer’s values.
+Sanctioned religions in China are ordained through five organizations: the Buddhist Association of China, the Chinese Taoist Association, the Islamic Association of China, the Three-Self Patriotic Christian Movement, and the Chinese Patriotic Catholic Association.
+Through these organizations, China attempts to demonstrate its respect for religious liberty.
+China currently operates one of the most sophisticated forms of religious surveillance, manipulation, and persecution.
+Through these approved religious groups, China enforces a ‘Sinicized’ version of a faith that puts the national interests of the Chinese state at the heart of all believer’s values.

 Religious leaders were urged that, ‘If any religion wants to survive and develop, it must adapt to the society in which it is located” – a threatening sentiment, given what we know about China’s handling of religious individuals who step out of line with the CCP’s tenets of state-sanctioned faith.

-These engagements between the Chinese Government and religious groups continue to increase across China, as the CCP has continued to increase its influence over religious people.
-This follows news of a similar meetings being held in Jiangsu and a more significant engagement which took place in Hong Kong in October, marking the first time Chinese religious administrators had met with a Hong Kong’s religious leaders formally.
-Each time the CCP works to influence the Church though its state-sponsored version of faith, it shrinks the space for Chinese Christians and other people of faith to practice according to their conscience and the tenets of their faith, not the tenets of the CCP’s doctrine alone.
+These engagements between the Chinese Government and religious groups continue to increase across China as the CCP has continued to increase its influence over religious people.
+This follows news of similar meetings being held in Jiangsu and a more significant engagement that took place in Hong Kong in October, marking the first time Chinese religious administrators had met with Hong Kong’s religious leaders formally.
+Each time the CCP works to influence the Church through its state-sponsored version of faith, it shrinks the space for Chinese Christians and other people of faith to practice according to their conscience and the tenets of their faith, not the tenets of the CCP’s doctrine alone.